niplav/site/two_people_on_a_planet.md

 *– [Qwertronix](https://math.stackexchange.com/users/54545/qwertronix), answer to [“Fastest way to meet, without communication, on a sphere?”](https://math.stackexchange.com/a/1214322), 2015*

+This solution is similar to most practical solutions to these kinds of problems.
+It assumes that there *is* a most interesting star configuration, the size of such a configuration, and a given metric on how to determine the interesting-ness of such a configuration.
+The metric is the least difficult of them: given a size of the region of sky, the most interesting such region would be the one that is the most compressible (or most regular).
+The size aspect of this possible configuration is much more difficult: Where does such a configuration end?
+One possible answer is: "At the horizon.", then the Schelling point <!--(TODO: Wikipedia)-->
+would be the point where the whole sky is most interesting.

 ### Randomly Switching Positions

 Another solution is possible due to the fact that both people start out